nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 #### Description
 The `storage` component consists of only 1 class called `Storage`.
-The role of the `Storage` is to translate all `records` from the `RecordList` and `creditScoreHashMap` (a `HashMap`) into a text format in a text output file and vice versa.
+The role of the `Storage` is to translate all `records` from the `RecordList` and `CreditScoreReturnedLoansMap` (a `HashMap`) into a text format in a text output file and vice versa.

 #### Design
 In the application, `Storage` is instantiated in classes that requires the use of the save or load function, this is done through the constructor `new Storage()`.
 Whenever a new `record` gets added, removed, or marked as returned, the `saveData` method will be called and all `record` up to that point will be converted into a text output and saved into the `finux.txt` file.
-The `creditScoreHashMap` will also be translated into a user readable text format and stored in the same file as the `records`.
+The `creditScoreReturnedLoansMap` will also be translated into a user readable text format and stored in the same file as the `records`.
 The `loadFile` method will do the exact opposite, and load the data from the `finux.txt` file back into the Finux application.